aws-samples/sample-codetalk-API321/README.md

-# AWS Step Functions Demo Project
+# re:Invent Code Talk Demo - API321 Solving the Observability Mystery with AWS Step Functions

-This repository contains AWS Step Functions demonstrations showcasing distributed map processing and state transition throttling patterns.
+This repository contains AWS Step Functions demos showcasing distributed map processing, state transition throttling and cross account invocations.
+Please note the sample provided here is for the purpose of demo and not for production use.

 ## Architecture Overview

-### Demo 1: Distributed Map Wind Analysis (`1-dmap-wind-analysis/`)
+### Demo 1: Distributed Map Wind Analysis (`1-2-dmap-wind-analysis/`)

 **Purpose**: Analyzes NOAA weather data to find weather stations with highest average wind speeds by month using distributed map processing.